-Comments: Like Black-headed Gull, Little Gull is an Eurasian species that has become established in North America, breeding mostly around western Hudson Bay and formerly around the Great Lakes; the first North American breeding record was in 1962 (Howell and Dunn 2007).
-There is a breeding record for North Heron Lake in southwest Minnesota in 1986 (Ewins and Weseloh 1999), interestingly the year and location of the first Black-headed Gull record for that state (see Black-headed Gull).
-Some authors suggest that Little Gull may have always been in North America but in very low numbers (see Ewins and Weseloh, 1999).
+Comments: Like Black-headed Gull, Little Gull is a Eurasian species that has become established in North America, breeding mostly around western Hudson Bay and formerly around the Great Lakes; the first North American breeding record was in 1962 (Howell and Dunn 2007).
+There is a breeding record for North Heron Lake in southwest Minnesota in 1986 (Ewins and Weseloh 2020), interestingly the year and location of the first Black-headed Gull record for that state (see Black-headed Gull).
+Some authors suggest that Little Gull may have always been in North America but in very low numbers (see Ewins and Weseloh, 2020).
 Little Gull and Bonaparte’s Gull breed in the Hudson Bay region, and usually migrate together (see Black-headed Gull).

 SRA: State Recreation Area

 Brogie, M.A.
 1997.
 1996 (Eighth) Report of the NOU Records Committee.
 NBR 65: 115-126.